Hasuzawa/Homepage/README.md

 The brief outline of the website is given below.

 ## Introduction
+  Programmer with.
+Has a comprehensive understanding of several programming languages and stack.

 ## Work Experience
 <details>
   <summary open>professional</summary>
   Currently working as a programmer and system engineer in Osaka, Japan.
+In actual work is more of a full-stack developer.
+Have work experience using HTML, CSS, JavaScript for fontend, Java, SQL, database for the backend.
+  In spare time learned Python, C++, React, Sass, Git.

 </details>